 Plan a Family Trip to Milford Sound

 It’s one of the most majestic scenes in New Zealand: the towering glacier-carved fiords, streams of waterfalls, the dense jungles of the Fiordland forest and home to wildlife like seals, penguins and the world’s only alpine parrot.
 There’s no wonder why Milford Sound is on your bucket list, but what’s the best way to experience it with kids?
 The answer is “like most people”.
-Taking a cruise, a scenic flight or even going for a walk: they are all family-friendly options.
+Taking a cruise, a scenic flight or even going for a walk: these are all family-friendly options.
 Major things to consider, however, is how to get to Milford Sound.
 Think about whether taking a bus tour, flight or tackling the long drive yourself is the best option.
-Find more details in The Complete Guide to Milford Sound.
+Find more details on planning these logistics in The Complete Guide to Milford Sound.

 So plan the activities and the best sights to see with the kids in this complete travel guide to Milford Sound for families.